 The Painted Bunting is an eye-catching bird from the Cardinal family, native to North America.
 It was first described by Carl Linnaeus in his eighteenth-century Systema Naturae.

-The males of this species are particularly striking; they have brightly coloured plumage which only appears after their second year of life and can be distinguished from female birds through close inspection.
+The males of this species are particularly striking; they have brightly colored plumage, which only appears after their second year of life and can be distinguished from female birds through close inspection.

-These colourful songbirds are a delight for any avid birder, with their vibrant hues bringing joy to nature lovers everywhere.
+These colorful songbirds delight any avid birder, with their vibrant hues bringing joy to nature lovers everywhere.

 Kingdom | Animalia |